judisjt/oauth2SmartOnFhirTutorial/README.md

 ## Getting Started

 The main thing that you need to be able to start this project would be to have NPM installed and then to have the angular-cli installed.
 You might want to look up what Oauth2 authorization is, but that would just be for understanding more than anything.
+Also, you will wanta good IDE to work with.
+I use and recommend jetbrains webstorm, but any IDE you like will do.

 ### Prerequisites